Chart Color Schemes

 Educational outcomes in Branyan fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.2%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common among those with higher education qualifications at 11.4%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.8%).
-Trade and technical skills are prevalent, with 41.8% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (32.9%).
-Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 11.3% in primary education, 10.6% in secondary education, and 2.8% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 11.4%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.8%).
+Vocational credentials are also common, with 41.8% of residents aged 15+ holding such qualifications, including advanced diplomas (8.9%) and certificates (32.9%).

-Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education.
 This includes 11.3% in primary education, 10.6% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education